-Annually, the Internal Audit Function submits to the SISE Board an internal audit plan for approval that takes into account all activities and the complete system of governance.
+Annually, the Internal Audit Function submits to the SISE Supervisory Board an internal audit plan for approval that takes into account all activities and the complete system of governance.
 The audit work schedule is developed based on a prioritisation of the audit universe using a risk-based methodology.
-The plan is flexible and where necessary additional reviews may be added during the year.
+The plan is flexible and where necessary reviews may be added or adjusted during the year.

 The Internal Audit function annually assesses whether the purpose, authority, and responsibility, as defined in its charter, continue to be adequate to enable the internal auditing activity to accomplish its objectives.
 This is completed in the form of an annual review of the Internal Audit function against the IIA Definition of Internal Auditing, the Code of Ethics and the Standards.
 An external review of the Internal Audit function is completed at least once every five years by an independent body.
+This was last performed and reported to the SISE Supervisory Board in 2022.

-The Group Head of Internal Audit is responsible for making sure Internal Audit is sufficiently resourced, or has access to resources, to fulfil its remit and that Internal Audit accesses the expertise necessary to undertake work in respect of specialist business functions.
+The Group Chief Audit Executive is responsible for making sure Internal Audit is sufficiently resourced, or has access to resources, to fulfil its remit and that Internal Audit accesses the expertise necessary to undertake work in respect of specialist business functions.
 Internal Audit ensures that work is conducted with due professional care.